Minority shareholders of companies in Singapore are generally shareholders with a non-controlling stake of less than 50% of a company’s voting shares.

 Although prejudice is a factor, and perhaps, a very important one in the overall assessment of the merits of a matter, commercial unfairness is the touchstone by which the court determines whether to grant relief under section 216 of the Companies Act.

-In other words, behaviour on the part of the majority shareholders or the controllers of a company that departs from the standards of fair play amongst commercial parties is considered to be oppressive.
+In other words, behaviour on the part of the majority shareholders or the controllers of a company that departs from the standards of fair play amongst commercial parties is considered to be oppressive, according to a law firm in Singapore.

 Below are some examples of acts that have triggered minority protection remedies or actions: